-Such is my admiration for Italians that during this film, when the phenomenally played main character - Guido, the prince - is posing as the fascist inspector in order to mack on that honey with the eggs from earlier and starts going into that “Italians are the superior race” farce (which he does not do a particularly good job of concealing all of the snark behind, by the way), I honestly could not help but at least think to myself “well, I mean, they are pretty freakin’ cool, ya know” as if I was one of those mild mannered side characters that are often featured in films directed by Joel and Ethan Coen (side note: after checking out this flick, do yourself a favor and watch Burn After Reading).
+Such is my admiration for Italians that during this film, when the phenomenally played main character - Guido, the prince - is posing as the fascist inspector in order to mack on that honey with the eggs from earlier and starts going into that “Italians are the superior race” farce (which he does not do a particularly good job of concealing all of the snark behind, by the way), I honestly could not help but at least think to myself “well, I mean, they are pretty freakin’ cool, ya know” as if I was one of those mild-mannered side characters that are often featured in films directed by Joel and Ethan Coen (side note: after checking out this flick, do yourself a favour and watch Burn After Reading).

 Speaking of memorable scenes, this movie is chock full of them.
 That is one of the things I look for most in a good movie, to be honest.
 I mean, a sound plot is somewhat important I guess (though, in my opinion, not really necessary) but a film is nothing unless it has at least one scene that remains permanently embedded in your memory bank.
 That is what acting and directing - making movies, period - is all about, if you ask me: the art of crafting memorable scenes.